NatNight99/english-for-designers/02_first_impression/index.md

 - "The Boots Walk Quietly" is an animated short that was created in the last summer as a school project
 - It’s an animated horror with the fairy tale aspects sprinkled in
-- The main theme of this short is facing one’s fear
+- The main theme of this short is facing one’s fear, inanimate objects coming to life and nature vs. man’s world
 - To bring the story to life, I used the drawing program Krita, Adobe After Effects and Adobe Premiere
 - The project was left with an open ending but with a lot of illustrations left to be animated
 - And for that, I have decided to continue and make this into my Bachelot work